 What are information silos and how do they arise?

-Silos occur when areas within the business are unwilling or unable to effectively share knowledge and collaborate with each other.
+Information silos occur within an organisation when departments or teams are unwilling or unable to effectively share knowledge and collaborate with each other.
 As a result, these siloed teams often end up working in isolation from the rest of the company, losing sight of the big picture and focusing narrowly on the best outcomes for their department.

-Silos tend to arise organically, as the business grows.
-Your business was likely very fluid.
-Everyone did a little bit of everything – product development, sales, marketing, and so on – because you were a small team who were all figuring it out together.
-Cross-collaboration was the norm; as such, you were able to respond quickly to opportunities and shifting landscapes.
+Silos tend to arise organically as a business grows.
+Your business was likely very fluid to begin with; everyone did a little bit of everything – product development, sales, marketing and so on – because you were a small team who were all figuring it out together.
+Cross-collaboration was the norm and, as such, you were able to respond quickly to opportunities and shifting landscapes.

-As the business grew, however, it became much more segmented.
-Silos naturally arose, in order to centralise expertise, skills and job functions.
+As your business grew, however, it became much more segmented.
+Silos naturally developed as you centralised expertise, skills and job functions.
 Teams became more specialised, and therefore able to work more proficiently.

 Managers were then appointed to lead these disparate teams.
-As no doubt specified by their job descriptions, these managers became intensely focused on the outcomes of their team, continually looking for ways to make their employees perform better.
+As to be expected, these managers became intensely focused on the outcomes of their team, continually looking for ways to make their employees perform better.
 They may even have implemented their own systems or apps, with little regard to how these would interact with the rest of the business.